brunoniconeves/ascertain-task/ProjectHistory.md

 - Future S3 support: Treat file_path as a storage key (relative path/object key) and keep checksum/size/mime; swapping filesystem→S3 can be done in application storage code without changing this schema.

+- Structured note SOAP format
+    - decided to create separate table for structured SOAP files
+    - we try to parse it and if possible we store the JSON structured data

+- Decided to add structured data on API get notes return, but with a clear information that it's derived data
+    - Benefits

+        - Clients don’t need a second call

+        - Structured data is actually usable (that’s why you extracted it)

+        - Makes the feature visible and testable in the exam

+    - Risks (that we must mitigate)

+        - Confusing derived data with source-of-truth

+        - Clients assuming it’s always present

+        - Clients assuming it’s always correct

+        - We solve this with clear API semantics.

+    - When available, derived structured data (e.g. parsed SOAP sections) is returned alongside the raw note.
+This data is optional, non-authoritative, and explicitly marked as derived.